Editor’s Note: This post is part of a series about retail CX during the holiday season. See the other posts in the

 “Social media is a collaborative space for the customer to engage with brands on products design and usability.
 Customers discuss product specifications and, in some cases, build their own products…Regardless of brand strategy, today’s engineers and designers must tune in to social media and allow the customer to co-create products and services.”

 My experience with West Elm shows that the company embraces this idea of using social tools to build customer engagement.
-Beyond that, the brand is maximizing those tools to create lasting brand loyalty.
+Even more, the brand is maximizing those tools to create lasting loyalty.

 Create a Bond with Your Customer

 What the email makes clear is that West Elm understands the importance of brand management and relationship building in marketing and customer experience.
 The “Thank you” email I received does exactly that!
 Though the channel is not social media expressly, the content is personal.
 It evokes emotion.

 In the email, West Elm invites me to co-create my space with them and to share my fashion statement!
 Even the subject line – “From our home to yours, thanks for your purchase!” – shortens the distance between customer and brand.